zeruhur/loner/en/AP13_kwaidan.md

 # Kwaidan Adventure Pack

+## Foreword

+Hey there, fellow adventurers!
+So, you might be wondering what this whole "Kwaidan" thing is, right?
+Well, get ready to step into a world of Japanese folklore like no other.
+Kwaidan is all about immersing yourself in a realm where ghosts, demons, and all sorts of mysterious creatures roam free.
+And guess what?
+It's a perfect match for our Loner Adventure Pack.
+Let me break it down for you.

+Picture feudal Japan, a time of warring clans and hidden supernatural forces.
+It's like history and the supernatural decided to have a really intriguing party together.
+Kwaidan stories are like those spine-tingling tales you'd share around a campfire, but with a twist: samurais, peasants, and nobles grappling with things that go bump in the night.

+Now, why is Kwaidan just right for those lone wolf characters?
+Well, think about it—loners have that extra touch of independence, right?
+They're the heroes who face the unknown solo, relying on their skills and uncovering mysteries that'd make others run for the hills.
+And in a world full of yokai (those shape-shifting critters) and spirits looking for trouble, loners are in for some serious action, banishing, and battling.

+Kwaidan isn't just about spooky stuff; it's like a cultural journey through Japan's traditions, superstitions, and beliefs.
+You'll find yourself sipping tea in serene gardens, exploring the ins and outs of samurai and merchants, and keeping your cool while dealing with cursed artifacts and eerie shrines.
+Oh, and did I mention you might stumble upon secretive ninja clans and even have run-ins with mischievous tanuki?
+Yup, it's that wild.

+So, if you're all about getting lost in worlds where reality and the supernatural mingle, Kwaidan is your go-to.
+And in our Loner Adventure Pack, you'll be the star of your very own spooky saga.
+Get ready for a journey where courage, smarts, and a sprinkle of the unknown can lead to epic challenges and victories.
+Kwaidan's here to whisk you away to a land where the unseen is waiting for you to uncover.

 ## Setting Information

 - The setting is feudal Japan, during a time of conflict between warring clans.
 Shadowy supernatural forces are at work.